 Equivalency may never mean fewer qualifications than the published minimum qualifications.
 Equivalency may be granted based upon either of the following:

-Completion of appropriate coursework in a related degree:
+Completion of appropriate coursework:

-Equivalency may be considered based on a completion of appropriate coursework for a related degree.
+Equivalency may be considered based on the completion of appropriate coursework.
 In the event an applicant lacks the specific degree or experience listed in the current Minimum Qualifications for Faculty and Administrators in California Community Colleges, the applicant must meet one of the following minimum standards:

-Possess a master's degree in a discipline not specifically listed in the job announcement 21 and upon review by the Districtwide equivalency committee, it is determined the coursework is closely related and/or parallel to the required discipline;
+Possess a master's degree in a discipline not specifically listed in the job announcement with 21 semester units of graduate coursework or its equivalent within the discipline advertised in the job announcement (the bachelor’s degree can be in any discipline) ;

 OR

-Possess a bachelor's degree in the required discipline, plus an additional 30 graduate-level semester units of coursework 21 specific to the discipline and relevant to the position.
-The coursework must be from an "accredited institution" as defined by Title 5, section 53406.
-(An applicant may not be deemed equivalent for both a bachelor’s and a master’s degree.)
+Possess a bachelor's degree in the advertised discipline, plus an additional 30 semester units of graduate or upper division coursework or its equivalent within the discipline advertised in the job announcement, of which at least 21 units must be at the graduate level.